funkybrain/Transmission/README.txt

 > stress test level size in ogmo and flash
 > animate paths
 > child tarnsmission and speed calcs
+> how the f*** do i make robot child follow father?
+> put game variables in externnal xml - import in static object

 Architecture
 ------------